 Dolmabahçe Mosque is located next to Dolmabahçe Palace, on the Bosphorus.
 The Palace was built in the 1840s for Sultan Abdulmecid I, because the current palace at the time, Topkapi, was medieval and drafty.
 The Baroque mosque was commissioned in the mid 19th century by the mother of the sultan, Bezm-i Alem Valide Sultan, however upon her death, her son completed the mosque.

 It is 25m x 25m and has just one dome resting on the square base.
-As its part of the palace complex, it had a second storey for the royalty.
+As its part of the palace complex, it had a second story for the royalty.
 Dolmabahçe Mosque is unique in that it has circular windows, which are rarely seen in mosque architecture.

 Bonus Visit – Hagia Sophia Museum